 No, it is illegal to park along interstates (including on and off ramps) and highways except in a designated parking area.

 Can I view the eclipse from public lands (state, BLM, U.S.F.S., etc.)?

 Yes.
 These lands are generally open to public recreational use, but are subject to the regulations of the managing agency.
 In general, use common sense.
 Know where you are at all times, ask first before entering private land, observe signs and posted areas, stick to roads and avoid travel that will cause damage to the land.
+As many of Wyoming's public lands share property lines with private landowners, please be respectful and do not trespass.
+A full interactive map that highlights public lands is accessible here.
 Also, use a "pack it in, pack it out" mindset - don't litter and leave all gates the way you found them.
 Additional information can be found here.